-In 2001 Hallmark aired a fictionalised film about the life of author Hans Christian Andersen, who channelled his feelings and experiences into the many fairytales that he wrote.
-The three-hour movie covers Hans' life, and interspersed in it are snippets of a few of the more famous and/or relevant of his stories, of which The Little Mermaid is one.
+In 2001 Hallmark aired a fictionalised film about Hans Christian Andersen, depicting him channelling his feelings and experiences into the fairytales that he wrote.
+The three-hour movie covers Hans' life interspersed with snippets of a few of the more famous and/or relevant of his stories, of which The Little Mermaid is one.

-In this loose biopic, most of the stories Hans tells are used to give insight to his thoughts.
-The Little Mermaid is different in that it's about Jette and is wholly from her point of view instead.
-In the frame story, Jette is in love with Hans, who is in love with opera singer Jenny Lind (Flora Montgomery).
-Jette and Hans are close, but Hans doesn't seem to see how devoted she is to him.
+In the main story of the biopic, Jette is in love with Hans, who is in love with opera singer Jenny Lind (Flora Montgomery).
+Jette and Hans are close, but Hans can't see how devoted she is to him.
 Jette is also crippled and thus considers herself "imperfect", which lends to her desire to be "worthy" of Hans, the way the little mermaid wants to gain legs to be worthy of her prince.

 The design for this adaptation and isn't realistic-looking, but I think it's gorgeous and a wonderful callback to storybook illustrations.
 Like various Hallmark fantasy films there's judicious use of CGI to give it a dreamy, almost painted look, and the underwater scenes were filmed in a studio so that the characters could speak.
 The little mermaid's design is also very ethereal - her skin is glittery, almost translucent, so there's no way you can forget that she isn't human.

 + back to other versions of the little mermaid +comments powered by Disqus